History of Kentucky Colonelcy

 All of our historical conclusions are authenticated, confirmed and verified by academic papers, news articles, and published books linked to this website.
 Our website is one of a kind and is the most complete in the presentation of resources on Kentucky Colonelcy ever developed with more than 600+ unique citations from the public domain.
 See American News, Bibliography and Resources.

-Adopted Officially by the Commonwealth in 1895
+Recognized as Tradition by the Commonwealth in 1895

-Kentucky Colonels are known as the founding fathers, first settlers, pioneers, great explorers of the West, Revolutionary War veterans, Kentucky's militiamen, plantation owners, governor's aides-de-camp, and later Civil War veterans from both the Union and the Confederacy.
+Kentucky colonels are known as the founding fathers, first settlers, pioneers, great explorers of the West, Revolutionary War veterans, Kentucky's militiamen, plantation owners, governor's aides-de-camp, and later Civil War veterans from both the Union and the Confederacy.
 An article published in 1889 by the Louisville Post entitled, "Kentucky Colonels: How it Happens That They Are so Numerous in the Blue-Grass State" was published in more than 250 independent American newspapers.
 This inspired author Opie Read to visit Kentucky leading him to write the book, "A Kentucky Colonel" which became a best-seller in 1890.
 His book led to a play in 1892 and a silent film in 1920.

 While the Kentucky Colonel was at the height of their popularity, those holding the title became very important to the state's progress.
 In 1895, Col. William O'Connell Bradley was elected as the Commonwealth's first Republican Governor when he formalized the ideal of commissioning "colonels" without regard of political party as members of his honor guard and decided that an unlimited number of civilians could also be recognized as "honorable" with the title of "colonel" based on their noteworthy deeds and personal dedication to the Commonwealth.
 Since February of 1900 Governors have continued this tradition eventually eliminating the uniformed State Honor Guard by the 1920's.